typeorm/typeorm/docs/data-source.md

 ## What is `DataSource`

-Your interaction with the database is only possible once you setup a DataSource.
+Your interaction with the database is only possible once you setup a `DataSource`.
 TypeORM's `DataSource` holds your database connection settings and establishes initial database connection or connection pool depend on RDBMS you use.

-In order to establish initial connection / connection pool you must call `connect` method of your `DataSource` instance.
+In order to establish initial connection / connection pool you must call `initialize` method of your `DataSource` instance.

-Disconnection (closing all connections in the pool) is made when `close` is called.
+Disconnection (closing all connections in the pool) is made when `destroy` method is called.

-Generally, you call `connect` method of the `DataSource` instance on application bootstrap, and `close` it after you completely finished working with the database.
+Generally, you call `initialize` method of the `DataSource` instance on application bootstrap, and `destroy` it after you completely finished working with the database.
-In practice, if you are building a backend for your site and your backend server always stays running - you never `close` a DataSource.
+In practice, if you are building a backend for your site and your backend server always stays running - you never `destroy` a DataSource.

 ## Creating a new DataSource